-Sensitive or confidential information should be accessed via the network and should not be permanently stored on portable devices e.g. memory sticks / laptops / tablets.
+Sensitive or confidential information will be accessed via the network and will not be permanently stored on portable devices e.g. memory sticks / laptops / tablets.

-Where the use of a memory stick to transfer or store data temporarily is unavoidable, this must be done using an encrypted memory stick provided by the school.
+Where the use of a memory stick to transfer or store data temporarily is unavoidable, this will be done using an encrypted memory stick provided by the school.